Think Twice (Celine Dion song): Commercial performance

-Upon its release, "Think Twice" became a hit in Europe and Australia.
-Uniquely for Dion's discography, whilst the song was not a major hit in the United States, it was a major hit in the United Kingdom, going on to be one of the biggest-selling records of all time.
-It remains Dion's second-biggest hit in the UK, eclipsed only by "My Heart Will Go On".
-It became the fifth-best-selling single of 1995 in the United Kingdom, selling 696,000 copies that year alone.
-On top of that, it was the most successful song of the year by both a female artist and a solo artist.
-It was also the first UK number-one single not to be available on vinyl.
-The song was certified platinum, and as of September 2017, it has sold 1,418,966 copies in the UK.
-"Think Twice" also went to number one in several other European countries, including Flanders, Ireland, the Netherlands, Norway and Sweden.
-It was also successful in Australia, reaching number two.
-It was also certified platinum in Australia and gold in the Belgium and the Netherlands.
+Upon its release, "Think Twice" became a major hit in Europe and Australia.
+Unusually for Dion's discography, the song was not a significant success in the United States, yet it became one of her most successful singles in the United Kingdom, eventually ranking among the country's biggest-selling records of all time.
+It remains Dion's second-biggest hit in the UK, surpassed only by "My Heart Will Go On".
+It finished as the fifth-best-selling single of 1995 in the United Kingdom, with 696,000 copies sold that year.
+It was also the most successful song of the year by both a female artist and a solo artist.

+"Think Twice" became the first UK number-one single not to be issued on vinyl.
+It was certified platinum, and as of September 2017, it has sold 1,418,966 copies in the UK.
+"Think Twice" spent seven weeks at number one on the UK Singles Chart and became only the fourth single by a female artist to sell more than one million copies there.
+The song also reached number one in several other European countries, including Belgium's Flanders, Ireland, the Netherlands, Norway, and Sweden.
+In Australia, it peaked at number two and was certified platinum.
+It also earned gold certifications in Belgium, Denmark, and the Netherlands.